Troup County High School

 Troup County High School, originally called Troup County Comprehensive High School, is a public college-preparatory and tech-preparatory school located in LaGrange, Georgia, United States.
-It is a member of the Troup County Board of Education, and is associated with Long Cane Middle School.
-Troup High School teaches grades 9-12.
+It is a member of the Troup County Board of Education.
+Troup High School teaches grades 9–12.

 Troup High School plan

 The mission of Troup County High School is to provide a safe environment in which individuals are respected and have the opportunity to grow and to achieve success academically, socially, emotionally, physically, and aesthetically.

 THS seeks to promote a lifelong desire to learn and to use wise decision-making skills that will enable students to meet the challenges of a rapidly changing society.

 History

 THS is a public high school, primarily serving the rural portions of western and southwestern Troup County.
 Center and Rosemont High Schools closed to form Troup High in 1956.
 The present facility was built in 1986.

 Troup High meets accreditation standards for the state of Georgia as well as the Southern Association of Colleges and Schools.
 Students are enrolled in one of eight programs of study.
 Troup High serves 1,300 students, 98% of whom are in attendance each day.
-The school employs 92 certified personnel who have an average of 24.8 years of experience.